 Reason for cancellation: Tim's dodgy throat

 Lead singers can, on occasion, display prima donna type behaviour.
 Sometimes though shit just happens.
 Their job is to sing.
 If a band cancel a gig because their guitarist has hurt his finger then they can also cancel if the singer has a throat infection.
 Tool of the trade.
-Tim Booth sings high and low and it was probably no surprise that after weeks of touring and promo he finally felt the affects.
-Sadly this was due to be the last gig of what had been a triumphant trek and cancelling at the last minute wasn't great however this is a band that rarely cancel and only do when absolutely necessary.
-For those that travelled well we found ourselves at a loose end.
+Tim Booth sings high and low and it was probably no surprise that after weeks of touring and promo he finally felt the effects.
+Sadly this was due to be the last gig of what had been a triumphant trek.
+Cancelling at the last minute wasn't great however this is a band that rarely cancel and only do when absolutely necessary.
+For those that travelled from some distance for the show...well we found ourselves at a loose end.
 We will be back in December though to see the rescheduled date... until then drink plenty of lemsip Tim.